Antattackbam/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+Pretty much the same as route from my understanding, but also passes the match properties.
 1. How would you explain form validation to someone who has never programmed before?
+Making sure the right stuff is in the right boxes before even allowing a form to be submitted.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is testing every facet of your application, to simulate the user experience.
+This helps us because we can plan for certain situations that may arise due to the user.

 ## Instructions